-The Bank calculates ECL either on an individual or collective basis.
-For modelling ECL parameters which were carried out on a collective basis, the financial instruments are grouped on the basis of shared credit risk characteristics, such as but not limited to instrument type, collateral type, product type, and historical net charge-offs of the borrowers.
+The Bank calculates ECL either on an individual or a collective basis.
+For agricultural, microfinance and regular loans which were carried out on a collective basis, the financial instruments are grouped on the basis of shared credit risk characteristics, such as but not limited to instrument type, credit risk rating, collateral type, product type, historical net charge-offs, industry type, and geographical locations of the borrowers or counterparties.
+The Bank calculates ECL for corporate loans, sales contract receivables, and investment securities at amortized cost on an individual basis.

-The Bank applies a simplified ECL approach for its accounts receivables wherein the Bank uses a provision matrix that considers historical changes in the behavior of the portfolio of credit exposures based on internally collected data to predict conditions over the span of a given observation period.
+The Bank applies a simplified ECL approach for its accounts receivables and other risk assets wherein the Bank uses a provision matrix that considers historical changes in the behaviour of the portfolio of credit exposures based on internally collected data to predict conditions over the span of a given observation period.
 These receivables include claims from various counterparties, which are not originated through the Bank's lending activities.
 For these instruments, the Bank measures the loss allowance at an amount equal to lifetime ECL.

 The Bank recognizes an impairment loss in profit or loss for all financial instruments subjected to ECL impairment assessment with a corresponding adjustment to their carrying amount through a loss allowance account.
-With respect to any investments in debt securities that are measured at FVOCI, the related loss allowance account is recognized in other comprehensive income and accumulated in the Revaluation Reserves account, and does not reduce the carrying amount of the financial asset in the statement of financial position.
+With respect to investments in debt securities that are measured at FVOCI, the related loss allowance account is recognized in other comprehensive income and accumulated in the Revaluation Reserves account and does not reduce the carrying amount of the financial asset in the statement of financial position.